Harish-S-07/SmartWare/README.md

 - Authentication, Product, and Inventory services are functional
 - Kafka integration between Product and Inventory services is complete
-- React login page implemented
+- Basic React login page implemented
+- AuthService deployed to Azure
-- Upcoming: Extended frontend for product and inventory management, Azure deployment
+- Future scope: Extend frontend for product and inventory management

 **Author**